(Frank Zocco; Lieutenants Jose and Raquel Hernandez; and Major Dave Champlin, cutting the ceremonial ribbon.)

 Deputy Mayor Robert P. Santangelo joined the sidewalk festivities next and said the remolded building never looked better, and he would certainly know, because as a child – 65 years ago, he lived right across the street when the building was a supermarket!
 He thanked The Salvation Army for all that they do in the community, and he said that he was looking forward to working with the new officers.
 Advisory Board Chairman, Frank Zocco, spoke next and praised the Army for all they do to help people in need throughout the City.
 He said that he is honored to serve as a member (and as Chairman) of its Middletown Advisory Board.
 Lastly, Captain Janet Gonzalez made a few announcements and then delivered the closing benediction as the sounds of more Christmas carols filled the street.

 As food is always an important part of The Salvation Army tradition, this event was no exception.
-The Emergency Disasters Services Canteen was parked between The Salvation Army and the Middletown Fire Department, with Director of Emergency Disaster Services, Rich Wildman, serving coffee and hot chocolate to the cold audience who came out to celebrate.
+The Emergency Disasters Services Canteen was parked between The Salvation Army and the Middletown Fire Department, with Rich Wildman, serving coffee and hot chocolate to the cold audience who came out to celebrate.
 Visitors and guests then gathered inside the building for tasty soup, salad, and dessert, plus a tour of the remolded facilities.
 Our neighbors from the Fire Department then stationed themselves on the nearby street corners and rang the bell to get the campaign off to great jumpstart!